Freiling87/CCU/CCU/Scratchpad.md

 #	C	All Editors
 ##		CT	Hotkeys
-###			C	F11 - Return to Editor
+###			CT	F11 - Return to Editor
 - Tried adding a check for GC.loadCompleteReally
-  - DW
-- LoadLevel.NextLevel() might be a good shortcut
-  - Patch this into PlayerControl.Update
-  - Issue with this one is that it will be limited to chunk-testing rather than campaign testing
+  - Tried adding !GC.loadLevel.restartingGame, noticed it's used in leveleditor check
+    - If this one doesn't work, just ice the feature since it's not really important
 - levelEditor.ReturnToLevelEditor();
   - Patched this into PlayerControl.Update
    	- In Editor: Reloads editor